ProXgram/RetroOS/README.md

 # NostaluxOS

-NostaluxOS is a small x86-64 hobby operating system: it boots straight to a VGA text console, shows a retro banner, and drops you into a built-in shell.
-The goal is to keep the code approachable while capturing the golden period of classic PCs.
+NostaluxOS is a small x86-64 hobby operating system

 This is my first operating-system project, there has been some heavy codex use but I have phased out of it as of 11/22/2025